diaosiji/CRUI/README.md

 ### Metric

 We adopt the [Learned Perceptual Image Patch Similarity (LPIPS)](https://github.com/richzhang/PerceptualSimilarity) as our perceptual similarity metric for its effectiveness.
 Utilizing the LPIPS trained models, we constructe jupyter notebook experiments to accomplish the evaluations.
-LPIPS simply compares two images and output a score, and a lower LPIPS metric score means higher similarity between the compared images.
+LPIPS simply compares two images and output a score, and **a lower LPIPS metric score means higher similarity between the compared images**.

 ### Category Evaluation